Photo: Thom Sivo

 I spent the happiest five years of my life in a morgue.
 Strange, perhaps, but true.
 After ten years as a secretary, I went back to school to get a Bachelor's degree in Biology from Cleveland State University.
 In my job as a forensic scientist at the Cuyahoga County Coroner's Office, I analyzed gunshot residue on hands and clothing, hairs, fibers, paint, glass, DNA, blood and many other forms of trace evidence, as well as crime scenes.

 I had my life sorted out just the way I liked it until my husband got fed up with Cleveland snow and moved us to Florida, 1400 miles away from my family and my career.
 Not that I'm bitter or anything.

-I am also honored to be one of a Guest of Honor at Killer Nashville 2021!
+I was also honored to be one of the Guests of Honor at Killer Nashville 2021!

 Copyright © 2022 Lisa Black - All Rights Reserved.